Emmy Awards 2019: When The Show Airs, Who’s Nominated, How To Watch

 Wanda Sykes: Not Normal

-The 71st Annual Emmy Awards will air beginning at 8 p.m.
+The 71st Annual Emmy Awards will air on September 22 beginning at 8 p.m.
 EST on Fox Television.